🌼🌸 12+ Beautiful Flowers That Start With A With Images

 Alstroemeria – Flowers Beginning with A

-This flower is highly valued for its durability and extended vase life, making it a popular choice among florists and flower aficionados.
 It thrives on well-drained soil and receives plenty of sunshine, flowering freely from spring to early summer and occasionally into the autumn.

-Its leaves grow upside down!
+Its leaves grow upside down.
 Due to a unique twisting mechanism in the leaf’s base (called resupination), the underside of the leaf ends up facing the sun.

 Feature | Detail |